Wangxuefeng1024/MARL_benchmark/scripts/grf/README.md

-# MARL Benchmarks
+# Google Football Research

-Hi there!
-This repository collects some popular MARL environments, and implements several algorithms on top of them.
+This repository contains an RL environment based on open-source game Gameplay Football.
-I provide detailed information for each environment, you can check it under its directory.
+It was created by the Google Brain team for research purposes.

 ## Environments
 - [StarCraft Multi-Agent Challenge (SMAC)](https://github.com/oxwhirl/smac),